 You have to file a lawsuit within a year.

-A recent ruling by the Supreme Court says that the one-year deadline for filing an FDCPA lawsuit starts from the time the violation has taken place, not the time it was discovered.
+A recent ruling by the Supreme Court says that the one-year deadline for filing an FDCPA lawsuit starts from when the violation occurred, not when it was discovered.

 A proper collection letter should provide you with the essential information related to your debt.
 It should include the original creditor's name, how much you owe, the means to make the repayments, and how to dispute any discrepancy.